phofstet/grapin-employee-handbook/tools.md

 * Project Management: [Basecamp](#basecamp),
 * Documentation and File Sharing: [Nextcloud](#nextcloud),
 * Instant Messaging: included on Basecamp,
-* Time-tracking: a self-made tool that we like to call *GRAPIN’s Time Tracking Tool*—which also helps to plan tasks mapped on Basecamp—.
+* Time-tracking: a self-made tool that we like to call *GRAPIN’s Time Tracking Tool*—which also helps to plan tasks mapped on Basecamp—, and
+* Code Management: github.

 ## Basecamp